lowquark/cpsula/README.md

 All fields for the certificate request (second command) can be left blank.
 However, when prompted for a CN (Common Name), enter "localhost" if you plan on hosting & connecting locally.
 Otherwise, enter the server's hostname.
-As indicated by the above configuration, the resulting `pkey` and `cert` files should be placed in `./ssl`, and should be accessible by the user that runs the server.
+As indicated by the above configuration, the resulting `pkey` and `cert` files should be placed in `./ssl`.
+(Normally they would be owned by root, but it's not strictly required in this example.)

-After reading `pkey` and `cert`, the server will immediately switch user to the user specified in the config file.\* At a minimum, that user should have read access to `contrib/main.lua`.
-The server will refuse to continue if running as root by this point.
+After reading `pkey` and `cert`, the server will immediately switch user/group to the those specified in the config file.
+Changing user/group will only work if `cpsula` is run as root, or if `<some-user>` and `<some-group>` match the user/group of the user that starts the server.
+In any case, the server will refuse to continue if running as root by this point.

 If all goes well, you should see something like this:

-    $ ./cpsula cpsula.conf.local
+    # ./cpsula cpsula.conf.local
     20:55:49 Reading configuration from cpsula.conf.local
     20:55:49 Server running (user: <some-user>)